Grade Curve Calculator

 Law School20%40%35%5%

-While each institution customizes its grading bands, our grading curve calculator universally visualizes results based on the curve-based grading system.
+While each institution customizes its grading bands, our grading curve calculator helps visualize results using a common curve-style grading model.

 Frequently Asked Questions